 <a href="csc:username:password@CODE">Start the app</a>, or the similar link may be openeded via

-The app will detect links whih use the
+The app will detect links which use your provisioning scheme (

-In case of Web Registration Wizard, the provider itself must find a way how to pass the
+In case of Web Registration Wizard on iOS and Android, the provider itself must find a way how to pass the